edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/build_world.md

   	<strong>Do It Yourself!</strong>
   </div>
   <ul>
-  	<li>Add at least 5 objects to your scene and modify the objects as much as you want. </li>
+  	<li>Add at least 5 objects to your scene and modify the objects as much as you want.
+Try the different options in the Objects menu! </li>
   	<li>Make a scene you would be happy to show your friends. </li>
   	<li>Once you are ready, go to the next section to view and publish your project. </li>
   </ul>